 Best things to do in Bari:

-- Explore Bari Vecchia (the old city) and admire the many historic buildings, including grand Castello Svevo, Basilica San Nicola and Romanesque Basilica Cattedrale di San Sabino.
+- Explore Bari Vecchia (the old city) and admire the many historic buildings, including the grand Castello Svevo, Basilica San Nicola, and Romanesque Basilica Cattedrale di San Sabino.

 - Watch the local women make Puglia’s characteristic ear-shaped pasta on Strada delle Orecchiette (Via Arco Basso); a small street in Bari dedicated entirely to making pasta.
 You can also take a pasta tour of Bari and try your hand at making it yourself.